 Indo Chinese Garlic Fried Rice is a delicious concoction from Indian Chinese restaurants that incorporates crispy little chips of burnt garlic.
 A gluten-free, nut-free, vegan recipe.

-One of my peeves while making garlic fried rice is that the garlic flavor simply doesn't seem to stick, which can be harsh for someone who loves garlic as much as I do.
+For one, the garlic flavor simply doesn't seem to stick, which can be harsh for someone who loves garlic as much as I do.
 But at the bustling Cafe Leopold on Colaba Causeway and at a few other restaurants, I found a version that incorporated little bits of brown -- almost burnt -- garlic, and they gave the rice an impressive garlic flavor that was to die for.

 My version here is my own: Indian Chinese dishes usually include monosodium glutamate, a flavoring agent that adds a unique taste, but I prefer not to use it because it has been mired in controversy for possible side effects.
 I use a ton of garlic, though, and I brown it first starting with some cold oil to draw out the most flavor from it.